-When filing for divorce, you’ll need to identify a reason, or “grounds,” for divorce.
+When filing for divorce in Georgia, you’ll need to identify a reason, or “grounds,” for divorce.
 As a no-fault state, it isn’t necessary to have grounds to file for divorce, but understanding the process before diving into it can limit disputes and help streamline your divorce.

 There are 13 grounds for divorce defined in Georgia Code §19-5-3.
 Most are straightforward, but some of these grounds require more evidence.
 These grounds are: